 Finding Your Homeschooling Groove Takes Time

 When I first started homeschooling, I had all the printouts, planners, and pertinent things I thought were necessary for an average homeschool day.
 After a short while, I found out I didn’t need half of it.
-I had tons of extra - and unused - curriculum laying around at the end of that first year, and the second year wasn’t much different.
+I had tons of extra - and unused - homeschooling curriculum laying around at the end of that first year, and the second year wasn’t much different.
 And I thought I was a horrible homeschool mom because of it.

 There’s no doubt, finding your groove takes a while.
 And there’s no shame in it; no reason to feel like a failure.
 You are embarking on a new journey.
 Good sailors learn to adjust the rigging and tack their sails depending on which way the wind is blowing.
 Course corrections like this are normal and the great part is, you’re under no obligation to stay with anything that doesn’t wind up being a part of your homeschooling success.
 If it’s not working, ditch it.
 If it is, wonderful!
 You’ll find everything that makes your homeschool tick before you know it.
 Just like we all do.

-Don’t Be Afraid To Deal With Naysayers
+Don’t Be Afraid To Deal With Naysayers While Homeschooling

 If you’re having a particularly patient day, you can attempt to win them over with facts, entertaining their questions with well-educated answers.
 If you’re having a bad day, on the other hand, you might need to remember that self-control is excellent advice for the wise.
 Even when you’ve given all your best reasons, shared the most pertinent facts, and assured them your kids don’t live in pj’s and sit on the couch all day, you might still be met with sarcasm.
 When you’ve done all that you can do, it’s best to let the haters rant and simply leave them standing there as you walk away.

-Sometimes, Curriculum is Secondary
+Sometimes, Curriculum is Secondary in Homeschooling

 Even with the best curriculum and resources available, there are still things that are far more important.
 If your child knows that they are loved, and allowed to have free access to art supplies, field trips, libraries, hands-on activities, and things that are just plain fun, you’ll see how quickly they begin to thrive.
 Try as we may, we cannot simply input material knowledge into the minds of our children.
-However, we can teach them to think and speak, invent, explore, create, research, write, and just generally be a good person.
+However, we can teach them to think and speak, invent, explore, create, research, write, and just generally be good people.
 It’s amazing how, when we personify those very things by example for our children, they will pick up on them every time.

 I cannot stress the importance of finding a curriculum that truly works for your homeschool.
-But I also cannot overemphasize the importance of allowing in as many little slivers of life in during the day as is possible.
+But I also cannot overemphasize the importance of allowing in as many little slivers of life during the day as is possible.
 They’re not always going to have a book in front of them.
 But they’re always going to have to live their life.
 And the way you teach them to do that will play a huge part in the person they turn out to be, so make it good.

-Connect With Other Homeschoolers
+Connect With Other Homeschoolers While Homeschooling

 Another great way to connect with other homeschoolers is to attend a Great Homeschool Convention.
 Offering excellent resources such as featured speakers, workshops, and curriculum and resource vendors, you’ll find an amazing support group in so many different ways.
 You’re sure to enjoy every facet of the convention, so be sure to schedule the time to attend.

 Our seven regional Great Homeschool Conventions are held across the United States, with one near you.
-We do understand, however, that some families travel great distances to attend, so we offer a variety of helps including hotel discounts, military discounts, and free admission for active members of the clergy.
+We do understand, however, that some families travel great distances to attend, so we offer a variety of help including hotel discounts, military discounts, and free admission for active members of the clergy.

 To find your nearest Great Homeschool Convention, CLICK HERE.